Will I need plastic surgery after weight loss surgery?

 How soon will I be able to return to work after weight loss surgery?

 Most patients who have the laparoscopic adjustable gastric banding can return to work after one week.
 For patients who have gastric bypass or sleeve gastrectomy, the average return to work is two weeks.
 For patients who have the duodenal switch, the average recovery is two to three weeks.
 Time off work may vary depending on the type of work you do.
 Your bariatric surgeon will discuss your individual situation with you.

 How long will I be in the hospital?

 Generally, patients who have the laparoscopic adjustable gastric banding will spend the night in the hospital and be discharged the next day.
-Patients who have the Roux-en-Y gastric bypass, sleeve gastrectomy or duodenal switch will generally spend two nights in the hospital.
+Patients who have the Roux-en-Y gastric bypass, sleeve gastrectomy or duodenal switch will generally spend one to two nights in the hospital.

 How do I know if insurance covers weight loss surgery?

 Many insurance plans do cover bariatric surgery.
 There are two ways you can check your benefits:

 - You can call your provider directly, by calling the member benefits line.

 - We can call your insurance company for you after you have attended one of our free informational seminars.
 At the seminar, you will receive a new patient packet to fill out that includes health and diet history forms and an insurance form.
 Bring your insurance ID card with you to the seminar so you can complete the insurance form.
 By submitting your insurance information to us to verify, you are not obligating yourself to surgery.
 While deciding if bariatric surgery is right for you, weighing your financial responsibilities is part of the decision-making process.